MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 ### 6.4.
 Google Cloud Endpoints and Apigee Edge

-Application Programming Interface (API) - Developers structure their code in a clean, well defined interface, that abstracts away needless details, and then they document that interface.
+Application Programming Interface (API) - Developers structure their code in a clean, well-defined interface, that abstracts away needless details, and then they document that interface.
 That is an API.
-In order to add/remove features to an API as cleanly as possible, developers version their APIs.
+To add/remove features to an API as cleanly as possible, developers version their APIs.

 Two API management tools in GCP.

 Cloud Endpoint: helps you create and maintain an API.

 - Distributed API management through an API console
-- Expose your API using RESTful interface
+- Expose your API using a RESTful interface
 - Control access and validate calls with JSON Web Tokens and Google API key
 - Generate client libraries